Whatsapp

 In some cases, additional surgery may be needed in the future.
 Your surgeon will discuss these risks in detail so you can make an informed decision.

-What happens if the tether breaks or loosens?
+What happens if the VBT cord breaks or loosens?

-In some cases, a tether may loosen or break over time.
+In some cases, the VBT cord may loosen or break over time.
 If the spinal curve remains stable, no further treatment may be needed.
 If the curve worsens, revision surgery or an alternative treatment—such as spinal fusion—may be recommended.

 Can my child walk through airport security or metal detectors?

 Yes.
-The implants used in VBT are typically made from titanium, which does not usually trigger airport metal detectors.
+The implants used in VBT are typically made from biocompatible titanium alloy, which does not usually trigger airport metal detectors.
 Your medical team can provide documentation if needed for travel.

 Yes.
 Because VBT works in combination with growth, regular follow-up appointments and imaging are essential until skeletal maturity is reached.
 This allows the medical team to monitor correction and address any changes early.